Introduction to Sexual Orientation and Gender Identity. In order to better understand we need to review some basic concepts.

 Diversity of Human Sexuality is Normal

-Everyone expresses how they feel about themselves and how they feel toward others in unique ways.
+Everyone expresses their internal sense of gender identity and how they feel toward others in unique ways.

-There are many different labels that people may use to describe the way they feel about others (orientation) or about themselves (gender and gender expression).
+There are many different labels that people may use to describe the way they feel about others (orientation) or about their internal sense (gender and gender expression).

 Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ+): These are the most common labels adopted by individuals who are sexual or gender minorities.